slimtoolkit/slim/README.md

 	This is an optional step to make sure the target app container is doing something.
 Depending on the application it's an optional step.
 For some applications it's required if it loads new application resources dynamically based on the requests it's processing.

 	You can get the port number either from the `docker ps` or `docker port <CONTAINER_ID>` commands.
 The current version of DockerSlim doesn't allow you to map exposed network ports (it works like `docker run … -P`).

+	If you set the `http-probe` flag then `docker-slim` will try to call your application using HTTP/HTTPS: `./docker-slim build my/sample-node-app --http-probe`

 5. Press any key and wait until `docker-slim` says it's done